 Organic mulch is preferable to those who enjoy getting their hands dirty.
-This type of mulch consists of pine needles, wood chips, shredded bark or leaves, all of which eventually decompose into the soil, making it better and easier to work with.
+This type of mulch consists of pine needles, wood chips, shredded bark, or leaves, all of which eventually decompose into the soil, making it better and easier to work with.
 Organic mulch allows water to absorb easily into the ground.
-If you use recycled organic mulch from your own landscape, such as pine needles and shredded leaves, it can also be less expensive and environmental friendly.
+If you use recycled organic mulch from your own landscape, such as pine needles and shredded leaves, it can also be less expensive and more environmentally friendly.

 The downside, however, is that this mulch must be replaced each year or two as it decomposes.
 Some forms of organic mulch also lose their luster, making them appear dull after a while.
 Of course, color is another problem in that there is less to choose from.

 Then there are the non-organic forms of mulch, like rocks, plastic, pebbles, or shredded rubber from recycled tires.
 Non-organic mulch is a more permanent solution, requiring no replacement.
 Non-organic mulch, like stones, can enhance certain garden styles and create unique interest.
 Stones, rocks, and pebbles are also available in numerous colors that will complement nearly any decorating style.
 Rubber mulch not only shares this advantage but also has the additional benefit of being permeable to water, unattractive to insects, and excellent for children’s areas as it’s softer and cushions falls.